 Global Hamilton Connect provides access to resources specifically for international students and young newcomers to Hamilton.

 If you are bringing your children with you to Canada, please see childcare resources below:

-Register for licensed childcare facilities in the city of Hamilton.
+See a directory of available and licensed childcare facilities in the city of Hamilton.

-See a list of licensed childcare providers.
+See a directory of non-licensed childcare centres in Hamilton.

 If you are bringing your children with you to Canada, please see below a list of the school boards in Hamilton: